|Photo Credit: CollegeDegrees360

-- There are now nearly 22 million college students studying within the United States.
+*There are now over 21 million college students in the U.S.

-- Of those 22 million students, 4 out of 10 are American ethnic minorities and international students studying in the U.S.
+* Of those 21 million students, nearly 4 out of 10 are American ethnic minorities and international students studying in the U.S.

-- Within the state of California alone, there are over 2.8 million students.
+* Within the state of California alone, there are over 2.7 million students.
 This is an amazing 13% of the country's total!
-Of these students, over 1.7 million are American ethnic minorities and international students.
+Of these students, over 1.7 million are American ethnic minorities or international students.

-- Texas has over 1.6 million students in the state, including over half a million Hispanic students.
+* Texas has over 1.5 million students in the state, including nearly half a million Hispanic students.

-- Primarily due to the presence of New York City, close to 1.3 million students attend college in the state of New York.
-Over 500,000 of them are American ethnic minorities and international students.
+* Primarily due to the presence of New York City, over 1.3 million students attend college in the state of New York.
+Nearly 600,000 of them are American ethnic minorities and international students.

-- Asian Americans now number over 1.2 million students.
+* Asian Americans now number nearly 1.3 million students.

-- There are nearly 3 million African Americans on our campuses, close to 14% of all students.
+* There are more than 3 million African Americans on our campuses, more than 14% of all students.

-- Hispanics and Latinos are rapidly growing in number and influence and now comprise over 13% of all students, totaling over 2.8 million students.
+* Hispanics and Latinos are rapidly growing in number and influence and now comprise nearly 13% of all students, totaling over 2.7 million students.

-- There are well over 800,000 international students currently studying in the U.S., many of whom will return to their country of origin.
+* There are well over 800,000 international students currently studying in the U.S., many of whom will return to their country of origin a different person than when they came here.